Wodajo/Networking-theory/Networking 8th/Transport layer.md

 e.g. DNS (avoid connection establishment delay), SNMP simple network management protocol (must run even over network in stressed state)

-It's possible to bake reliability into application itself, and thus - use fast and reliable comunication without congestion control (QUIC protocol)
+It's possible to bake reliability into application itself, and thus - use fast and reliable communication without congestion control
 BUT
 congestion control is needed.
 When routers are in congested state - only few packets would successfully transverse the source-destination path.
 TCP senders would get especially fked, bcos they do decrease they're sending rate